robcharlwood/gcp-av/README.md

 [![Build Status](https://travis-ci.org/robcharlwood/gcp-av.svg?branch=master)](https://travis-ci.org/robcharlwood/gcp-av/) [![Coverage Status](https://coveralls.io/repos/github/robcharlwood/gcp-av/badge.svg?branch=master)](https://coveralls.io/github/robcharlwood/gcp-av?branch=master)

-Anti Virus scanning for CloudStorage buckets using cloud functions and [ClamAV](https://www.clamav.net/).
+A low cost and simple Anti Virus scanning for CloudStorage buckets using cloud functions and [ClamAV](https://www.clamav.net/).
+This codebase is designed for small and fairly low traffic use cases.
+However, since this was created in a single weekend hackathon, its probably not production ready.
+The functions scan any file uploaded to a specified bucket for viruses.
 Any files found to be infected are removed from the bucket.
 For most large, real world scenarios this wouldn't necessarily be desirable.
 However, the code could be updated to handle quarantining of infected files to a separate bucket until they can be triaged further.

 ## Initial checkout and setup of codebase